drelonperry/Flights/readme.txt

 README FILE FOR DAILY GLOBAL HISTORICAL CLIMATOLOGY NETWORK (GHCN-DAILY) Version 3.21

-This program utilizes the numpy library to sort
+This program utilizes the numpy library to sort various data files into graphs to have a visual representation of the data.
+Below is an explain and guide on how to read the .dly files for this program to have a better understanding.

 --------------------------------------------------------------------------------
 How to cite: